Grizzly (comics): Grizzly (Maxwell "Max" Markham)

-Maxwell Markham is a professional wrestler who competed using the nom de guerre of the Grizzly.
+Maxwell Markham is a professional wrestler who competed using the nom de guerre of Grizzly.
 His violent actions brought him to the attention of J. Jonah Jameson, whose articles got Maxwell expelled from wrestling.
 Ten years later, he met with the Jackal, who gave him a grizzly bear suit and an exoskeleton harness that amplified his strength and durability.
 He used this harness to attack the Daily Bugle in an attempt to get revenge against Jameson for ruining his wrestling career, but Spider-Man defeated him.
-The Grizzly then attempted to defeat Spider-Man alongside the Jackal, but was defeated again by Spider-Man and went to jail.
+Grizzly then attempted to defeat Spider-Man alongside Jackal, but was defeated again by Spider-Man and went to jail.

-After his release, Markham took his grizzly suit and exoskeleton harness to the Tinkerer for them to be fixed and upgraded.
-The Grizzly demanded a rematch with Spider-Man so that he could take revenge on Spider-Man and save face among his peers.
-Spider-Man faked defeat, allowing the Grizzly to think he defeated him.
+After his release, Markham took his grizzly suit and exoskeleton harness to Tinkerer for them to be fixed and upgraded.
+Grizzly demanded a rematch with Spider-Man so that he could take revenge on Spider-Man and save face among his peers.
+Spider-Man faked defeat, allowing Grizzly to think he defeated him.

-He later joined up with the Gibbon, the Spot, and the Kangaroo II to become the Legion of Losers.
-Planning only to get back at Spider-Man, the Grizzly and the Gibbon were shocked to see the Kangaroo II and the Spot robbing a bank.
-They did capture Spider-Man, but released him, claiming that "He's an all-right guy".The Grizzly and the Gibbon teamed up with Spider-Man to capture the Kangaroo II and the Spot.
-The Grizzly and the Gibbon later became crime-fighters and helped Spider-Man (disguised as the Bombastic Bag-Man) again to stop the White Rabbit's bank robbery.
+He later joined up with Gibbon, Spot, and Kangaroo to become the Legion of Losers.
+Planning only to get back at Spider-Man, Grizzly and Gibbon were shocked to see Kangaroo and the Spot robbing a bank.
+They did capture Spider-Man, but released him, claiming that "He's an all-right guy".
+The Grizzly and the Gibbon teamed up with Spider-Man to capture Kangaroo and Spot.
+Grizzly and Gibbon later became crime-fighters and helped Spider-Man (disguised as the Bombastic Bag-Man) again to stop White Rabbit's bank robbery.

-At one point, out on probation, he tries to turn his life around.
+At one point, out on probation, Grizzly tries to turn his life around.
 His desire to keep wearing the suit, several accidents and the interference of his criminal friends make his life that much more miserable.

-He was brought in by S.H.I.E.L.D. at one point or another, and his interrogation yielded key information that would drive the events of the "Secret War".
+Grizzly was brought in by S.H.I.E.L.D. at one point or another, and his interrogation yielded key information that would drive the events of the "Secret War".